Topics Map > Campus Services > Identity Finder

-By default, Spirion only searches for Social Security Numbers (SSNs).
+By default, Spirion only searches for Social Security Numbers (SSNs) credit card numbers (CCNs) and bank account numbers.
 It also bypasses system and application data folders that often cause false positive results.
 In addition to these defaults, you can also have Spirion search for additional information, additional locations, specific information criteria, and you can configure several search settings.

 This document contains the following topics:

 - Searching for Additional Information (Win)

 - Searching for Additional Information (Mac)